BoPang1996/TubeTK/README.md

 # TubeTK

 TubeTK is an one-step end-to-end multi-object tracking method, which is the **first end-to-end** open-source system that achieves **60+ MOTA** on MOT-16 (64 MOTA) and MOT-17 (63 MOTA) datasets.
-Our paper "[TubeTK: Adopting Tubes to Track Multi-Object in a One-Step Training Model](https://bopang1996.github.io/posts/2020/04/tubeTKpaper/)" is accepted to CVPR 2020.
+Our paper "[TubeTK: Adopting Tubes to Track Multi-Object in a One-Step Training Model](https://bopang1996.github.io/posts/2020/04/tubeTKpaper/)" is accepted as an oral paper on CVPR-2020.